 3. Devil’s Orchard

-Devil’s Orchard formed as the result of a violent eruption which carried chunks of the crater wall into this area.
+A violent eruption carried chunks of a crater wall into the area known as Devil’s Orchard.
 Today these rock fragments are surrounded by bushes and trees that have grown over the past 2000 years.

 4. Inferno Cone

 Inferno Cone is a cinder cone that stands 6,181 feet tall.
 From the parking lot, you can climb to the top, gaining 160 feet of elevation in a quarter of a mile.
 My son and I took on the challenge, and each time we thought we were approaching the top, another hill appeared above it.
 The views at the top were stunning!

 Next we walked up one of the spatter cones.
 Spatter cones are made from lava that was ejected from a vent.
 They are very fragile and vulnerable to damage, and are essentially mini-volcanoes.

 Aside from climbing the Cinder Cone, the caves were my favorite part of our visit.
 The most common type of the 400+ caves discovered there are actually Lava Tubes.
 Lava Tubes form when the lava flow cools the exterior crust, but lava continues to flow within the cave.
 Only a handful are able to be explored by visitors.
 The largest, Indian Tunnel, was where we spent most of our time.

 We really enjoyed our visit to Craters of the Moon National Monument and Preserve.
 Click here for information about visiting.

 Watch the Video version below: